billingsmoore/easy_text_clustering/README.md

 8. A stand-alone Optimizer class been added
 9. You can now infer a ClusterClassifier object using a previously trained ClusterClassifier
 10. Saving and loading now works even if certain properties are not yet defined for the ClusterClassifier
+11. ClusterClassifier can now classify outliers so that every element is labeled.

 Additionally, a substantial amount of documentation has been added to this repository for both the new functionality and the original functionality, improving readability and usability.
 This documentation is available as comments in the code and below in this README.